Wooden Ski Brands and Manufacturers

 The Kellwood Company from St. Louis, MO acquired "Arvid's Style of Norway" in 1972.
 "Arvids" was a trademark of the Kellwood Company, and was registered in 1973.
 Kellwood Company is now a leading international private label and brand label manufacturer, marketer, and merchandiser of apparel, home furnishings, and recreational products.

-Skis were manufactured for Kellwood by one of the major ski producers in Norway at the time.
+Skis were manufactured for Kellwood by Kongsberg Ski Factory in Norway.

 ASKJEM and ELITE